nsharan2000/nsharan2000/README.md

 ### Hi there 👋

-I'm sharan, I Love to gain knowledge and discover new things.
-I can fit into any role.
-I love coding, in general.
-I can code in python and c++ and have done many machine learning projects.
-I'm a tech enthusiast with a huge interest in the EduTech industry and Artificial Intelligence
+I'm sharan from India, I Love to gain knowledge and discover new things.
+I can fit into any role and love coding in general.
+You can see my machine learning projects on this page.
+I'm a tech enthusiast with a huge interest in the EduTech industry and Artificial Intelligence.

 ### Skills:
 * 🧠 Deep learning | computer vision | NLP